Find Affordable College Courses

 Decatur, GA

 Out of the 5 schools in Georgia that were part of this year’s ranking, Agnes Scott College landed the # 2 spot on the list.
-Located in the suburb of Decatur, Agnes Scott is a private not-for-profit college with a small student population.
+Located in the suburb of Decatur, Agnes Scott is a private not-for-profit school with a small student population.

 Read More…